OpenBikes/api.openbikes.co/README.md

 - Don't forget to `docker-machine stop dev` when you're done so that the container stops running in the background.
 - Use `docker-machine start dev` to boot up the dev container the next time you want to use it.
 - If you encounter a problem then you can `docker-machine rm dev` and start again.
+- A good internet connection makes the process painless.

 ### In production